A Ramsey Type problem for highly connected subgraphs: Acknowledgments

 \section{Acknowledgments}

+This work was partially supported by the National Natural Science Foundation of China [Grant No.11931006, 12201390], the National Key R\&D Program of China [Grant No. 2020YFA0713200, 2022YFA1006400], and the Shanghai Dawn Scholar Program [Grant No. 19SG01].

+We would like to show our gratitude to Prof. Xingxing Yu, Georgia Institute of Technology, for sharing his pearls of wisdom with us during the course of this research.
 We are immensely grateful to Henry Liu, Sun Yat-sen University, for his comments on an earlier version of the manuscript.
-We would like to show our gratitude to Prof. Xingxing Yu, Georgia Institute of Technology, for sharing his pearls of wisdom with us during the course of this research.
+We would also like to express our thanks to Chaoliang Tang, Fudan University for his careful proofreading.